MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ## Best practices

-Prior to building a scene, consider the following to have a seamless scene building experience:
+Before building a scene, consider the following to have a smooth scene building experience:

 * Ensure that all images are in PNG format.
 * Ensure that the final package with all the images put together must not exceed 1920x1080 resolution.
 The resolution is an even number.
-This is a requirement for scenes to be shown successfully.
+This resolution is a requirement for scenes to be shown successfully.
 * Ensure that the maximum scene size is 10 MB.
 * Ensure that the maximum size of each image is 5 MB.
 A scene is a collection of multiple images.
 The limit is for each individual image.
 The individual image resolution must also be an even number.
 * Ensure that the **Transparent** checkbox is selected if the image is transparent.
 This checkbox is available on the right panel when an image is selected.
-The overlapping images need to be marked as **Transparent** to indicate that they are overlapping images in the scene.
+The overlapping images must be marked as **Transparent** to indicate that they're overlapping images in the scene.

 ## Build a scene using the Scene studio

 Microsoft has a Scene studio that allows you to build scenes.
-It is available on [Scenes Editor - Teams Developer Portal](https://dev.teams.microsoft.com/scenes).
+It's available on [Scenes Editor - Teams Developer Portal](https://dev.teams.microsoft.com/scenes).

 This document is referring to Scene studio in the Microsoft Teams Developer Portal.
 The interface and functionalities are all the same in App Studio Scene Designer.

-A scene in the context of the Scene studio is an artifact that contains the following:
+A scene in the context of the Scene studio is an artifact that contains the following elements:

 * Seats reserved for meeting organizer and meeting presenters.
-The presenter does not refer to the user who is actively sharing.
+The presenter doesn't refer to the user who is actively sharing.
 It refers to the [meeting role](https://support.microsoft.com/en-us/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).

 * Seat and image for each participant with an adjustable width and height.
 Only PNG format is supported for the image.